How can they be so irresponsible?

 If you are not yet retired, but are in your fifties or sixties, you will need to work longer and save more money than you had expected unless this Social Security shortfall is fixed.
 If you are close to retirement, you should be intensely aware that your Social Security benefits might be 23% less than you and your advisor are planning on.

-Medicare will not go away entirely, but how much money each retiree will get towards their healthcare will be cut.
+Medicare will not go away entirely, but how much money each retiree will get toward their health care will be cut.
 If you are part of the 60% of our retirees who receive the bulk of their retirement income from Social Security and rely on inexpensive Medicare coverage, what will you do?

 How can your elected officials in Washington, D.C., be so irresponsible?
 Their recklessness knows no bounds.
 It’s both Democrats and Republicans.